 |CSS Cache||1 day|

 You can edit these values from the Edge Caching section or directly from within StackCache in the WordPress admin area.
 In addition, you can cache any other dynamic content using public Cache-Control and Expires headers via a .htaccess file - however, this is recommended only for advanced users only.

-The easiest method to check that your site is being cached is to utilise Google Chrome's console to view your websites response HTTP headers.
-In Google Chrome, follow the steps below to view your websites HTTP headers.
+The easiest method to check that your site is being cached is to use Google Chrome's console to view your website's response HTTP headers.
+In Google Chrome, follow the steps below:

 You'll be looking for the

 x-cdn-cache-status response to determine if the website has been cached.
 Please see the table below for the various responses you may see.

 |HIT||The websites static content was requested from 20i's CDN.|

 |MISS||The websites static content was not found in 20i's CDN and was loaded from the origin server.
 You'll see this on the first load of a website; subsequent reloads should show cache HIT.|